Unlock The Secret Benefits Of Exercise 25 Endocrine Structure And Function – What Doctors Won’t Tell You!

 How Exercise Rewires Your Endocrine System (And Why It Matters)

 Ever wonder why a good workout makes you feel sharper, more energized, and sometimes even calmer?
-And that's not just the endorphins talking — though they're part of it.
+That's not just the endorphins talking — though they're part of it.
 Your endocrine system is working behind the scenes, flooding your body with chemical messengers that regulate everything from your metabolism to your mood, your sleep to your stress response.

 What Is the Endocrine System?